 Q: How is Brer Rabbit molasses made, and what are the ingredients?

-A: Brer Rabbit molasses is made from of the finest quality, pure, 100% all natural, unsulfured juice of sun-ripened sugarcane.
+A: Brer Rabbit molasses is made from of the finest quality, pure, unsulfured juice of sun-ripened sugarcane.
 After the sugarcane is cut and crushed, the juices are extracted and boiled.
 The three grades of Brer Rabbit molasses are created by the length of the boiling process – Mild Flavor, Full Flavor and Blackstrap.
 The remaining juice from the boiling process is placed into a high-speed crystallizer, spinning out molasses while the sugar in the juice crystallizes.
 Click here for Process.

 Q: What are there the different grades of Brer Rabbit molasses?